Restoration of the Everglades

-An ongoing effort to remedy damage inflicted during the 20th century on the Everglades, a region of tropical wetlands in southern Florida, is the most expensive and comprehensive environmental repair attempt in history.
+The Everglades, a region of tropical wetlands in southern Florida, are under an ongoing effort to remedy damage inflicted during the 20th century; it is considered the most expensive and comprehensive environmental repair attempt in history.
 The degradation of the Everglades became an issue in the United States in the early 1970s after a proposal to construct an airport in the Big Cypress Swamp.
 Studies indicated the airport would have destroyed the ecosystem in South Florida and Everglades National Park.
 After decades of destructive practices, both state and federal agencies are looking for ways to balance the needs of the natural environment in South Florida with urban and agricultural centers that have recently and rapidly grown in and near the Everglades.
-On June 27, 2025, a coalition led by Friends of the Everglades, the Center for Biological Diversity, and the Miccosukee Tribe of Indians filed suit in a federal court seeking an injunction against the installation of an immigration detention camp until a full environmental review and public-comment period are completed.
-Plaintiffs argue the project threatens endangered species habitat, including that of the Florida Panther, and violates both the National Environmental Policy Act and tribal cultural-resource protections.

 In response to floods caused by hurricanes in 1947, the Central and Southern Florida Flood Control Project (C&SF) was established to construct flood control devices in the Everglades.
 The C&SF built 1400 mi of canals and levees between the 1950s and 1971 throughout South Florida.
 Their last venture was the C-38 canal, which straightened the Kissimmee River and caused catastrophic damage to animal habitats, adversely affecting water quality in the region.
 The canal became the first C&SF project to revert when the 22 mi canal began to be backfilled, or refilled with the material excavated from it, in the 1980s.